vocdoni/census3/api/README.md

 | 500 | `error encoding supported tokens types` | 5012 |

 ### POST `/tokens`
 Triggers a new scan for the provided token, starting from the defined block.

+**Important**: When a token is created, the API also creates a simple strategy with just the holders of that token, which is assigned to it as `defaultStrategy`.

 - 📤 request: